What is yoga?

 1.30 Vyādhi styana saṁsaya pramāda-alasya-avirati bhrāntidarśana-alabdha bhūmikatva-anavasthitatvāni citta-vikṣepāḥ te antarāyāḥ

 Chitta Vikshepas refer to distractions of mind since a distracted mind would be an obstacle to the path of Yoga.
-Patanjali gives the term Antarayah as obstacles to the Chitta becoming Ekagra or Niruddha.
+Patanjali gives the term Antarayah as an obstacle to the Chitta becoming Ekagra or Niruddha.
 Patanjali names 9 obstacles which are as follows :

 Vyadhi Physical sickness